CS 493/693 2011, Dr. Lawlor

 Choose any one of these topics, or pick your own topic.
 Remember

-you've got about a month to finish everything, so keep it
+you've about a month to finish everything, so keep it

 simple!
 If these

-seem too big, feel free to simplify them in your "topic" presentation.
+seem too big, feel free to simplify them in your "topic" paper.

 Note that the above links are chosen purely on the basis of visual

 coolness; better links explaining the above techniques undoubtably